Spencer Steer Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.10 team ERA that ranks 12th among all MLB pitching staffs.
+- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 20th in MLB.

-- Pirates pitchers combine to rank 11th in baseball in home runs surrendered (20 total, 1.1 per game).
+- The Pirates have the 12th-ranked team ERA among all league pitching staffs (4.04).

-- Contreras (1-1 with a 6.00 ERA and 11 strikeouts in 15 2/3 innings pitched) gets the start for the Pirates, his fourth of the season.
+- The Pirates surrender the 10th-fewest home runs in baseball (20 total, one per game).

-- The right-hander last appeared on Saturday against the St. Louis Cardinals, when he went six innings, allowing two earned runs while giving up six hits.
+- Keller (1-0 with a 3.80 ERA and 25 strikeouts in 23 2/3 innings pitched) makes the start for the Pirates, his fifth of the season.

-- The 23-year-old has put up a 6.00 ERA and 6.6 strikeouts per nine innings in three games this season, while allowing a batting average of .310 to opposing hitters.
+- The right-hander last appeared on Sunday against the St. Louis Cardinals, when he threw six innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.